JoshuaAdrianJones/pokemon-breeding-pairs/log.md

 - [learn] how to make a drop down in react to hold the list of pokemon

-- how to make a button to retrieve the other compatible pokemon / hit enter in the search bar
+- how to make a button to retrieve the other compatible pokemon / hit enter in the search bar /alternatively just update state with the selected pokemon
-- how to display a list of pokemone the lookup pokemon can breed with
+- how to display a list of pokemon the lookup pokemon can breed with

 ### MVP